animatedb/oovaide/web/readme.txt

 	The Features shows a current list of functionality.

-Eclipse or CMake is supported for building Oovcde.

-Windows versions:
+Analysis - Windows Versions:
-	Parts of GTK-3.0 and CLang are included in the oovcde-*-win downloads so drawing analysis does not require any additional downloads.
-Using Oovcde for more complete analysis usually requires some MinGW package so that CLang can find standard include files.
+	The oovcde-*-win downloads include parts of GTK-3.0 and CLang so running analysis does not require any additional downloads.
+Using Oovcde for more complete analysis usually requires some MinGW or other package so that CLang can find standard include files.

+Analysis - Linux Versions:
+	The oovcde-*-linux downloads require GTK3 and a 64 bit OS.
+	Part of CLang is included so running analysis does not require any additional downloads.
+Using Oovcde for more complete analysis usually requires some other package so that CLang can find standard include files.

+Building - Windows Versions:
 	Using Oovcde to build requires MinGW, MinGW-builds or MinGW-W64 because they supply the nm and ld tools.